Midnight Painters

 Girl Upstairs

 Hailing from the Scottish Borders, Girl Upstairs is a singer-songwriter currently based in Glasgow.
 Taking inspiration from artists such as Phoebe Bridgers, Joni Mitchell and Karine Polwart.
 She has been featured on BBC Introducing Scotland, Radio nan Gaidheal, TD4 Radio, Amazing Radio and played King Tut’s as part of their Summer Nights sessions.
-She supports The Marches on 8 March 2025 at The Poetry Club at SWG3
+She supports Niamh Maclennan at Nice N Sleazy in GLASGOW on Friday 29 May 2026

 Sophia Grover